canjs/canjs/docs/can-guides/commitment/migrating_to_3.0.md

 ## Modernized migration path

-In addition to the above, take the following measures to set your project up for easier upgrades in the future:

-### Use can-* packages

 CanJS 3 is divided into separate npm packages.
 This allows us to more quickly update parts of CanJS without affecting other functionality.

-You can take advantage of this by installing the individual can-* packages and using them directly.
+In addition to the above, take advantage of the individual packages by installing and using them directly to set your project up for easier upgrades in the future.

 For example, you might be using [can-component] like either: